AartiPBhagat/Lego-sets-popularity/README.md

 This project analyzes a fascinating dataset on every single Lego block that has ever been built!

 Python Modules used : pandas, matplotlib

+(This work is part of learning python from DataCamp.)